pyrmont/articles.inqk.net/src/_posts/2021-05-30-podcasts-spring-2021.md

 [2018]: https://articles.inqk.net/2018/05/24/podcasts-spring-2018.html "Read 'Podcasts I'm Listening To: Spring 2018'"

-[^sections]: As I did last year, I include podcasts in the unsubscribed section even if they weren't listed in previous year.
+[^sections]: As I did last year, I include podcasts in the unsubscribed section even if they weren't listed in the previous year.
 These are shows I started listening to after last year's post but that I stopped listening to before writing this one.